FindMySchool LogoFindMySchool

 Parents will want to confirm which secondaries are most common for recent cohorts, because that varies year to year based on family address and Barnsley’s admissions patterns.
 A sensible approach is to ask the school for the typical next-step schools that Year 6 pupils move to, and to cross-check this against your own secondary admissions plan.
 If grammar-school routes are part of your thinking, Barnsley families typically look beyond the immediate area, so it is worth discussing travel and routine implications early.

 For Reception entry, applications are coordinated through Barnsley Metropolitan Borough Council.
-For children starting primary school in September 2026, the deadline to apply is 15 January 2026.
-Offers are released after the main processing window, and late applications are handled after 16 April 2026.
+For children starting primary school in September 2027, the deadline to apply is 15 January 2027 and offers are released on 16 April 2027.

 The trust sets the admissions arrangements and uses Barnsley for coordination and offers.
 The admissions policy sets a published admission number (PAN) of 30 pupils for Reception entry across the trust’s primary schools, with oversubscription criteria applied in a clear order.